-Teachers will use individualized information to design lesson plans to target groups based on readiness levels.
+Teachers will utilize students' individualized information to design lesson plans to target groups based on their readiness levels.

-Children's information will be used to create summary and aggregated data reports per building, per classroom and district-wide.
+Students' information will be used to create summary and aggregated data reports per building, per classroom and district-wide.

 Teaching Strategies GOLD Development and Learning Reports